The Complete Dog Owner’s Guide to Red Light Therapy, Photobiomodulation and Therapeutic Laser

 We don’t have research on myelomalacia and red light therapy but do we know the mechanism of photobiomodulation is likely to be helpful.

-What to Expect During a Canine Laser Therapy Session
+What to Expect During Your Solasta Laser Treatment at Home

 Laser therapy for dogs is gentle, pain-free, and designed to keep your pet comfortable from start to finish.
-Here’s a step-by-step look at what happens during a typical session, based on evidence from clinical studies and veterinary practice guidelines:
+Here’s a step-by-step look at what happens during a typical session, based on evidence from clinical studies, veterinary practice guidelines and our time on the couch with our two:

-Session Details: The laser device is moved slowly over the targeted area, with the handpiece in light contact or just above the fur/skin.
-Your dog and anyone in the room will wear special safety glasses during the treatment.
+• Session Details: The laser device is moved slowly over the targeted area, with the handpiece in light contact on the fur/skin.

 When Will You See Results?

-Maintenance and Prevention: For long-term conditions, sessions may transition to a maintenance schedule (e.g., once a week or every other week) as guided by your Vet and laser practitioner.
+• Maintenance and Prevention: For long-term conditions, sessions may transition to a maintenance schedule (e.g., once a week or every other week).

 How long does it last?